LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

+# Important!
+A standalone extension for Google Chrome is now available [here]().
+No need to use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) anymore if you are a Google Chrome user.

 # Description
-Allows to block channels you don't normally watch on Twitch TV.
-As a result streams and videos of those channels will not visible on Directory pages, such as Games, Channels, Videos etc.
+Allows to block channels you don't normally watch on [Twitch TV](http://www.twitch.tv/).
+As a result streams and videos for blocked channels will not be visible on Directory pages, such as Games, Channels, Videos etc.

+# Version history

 # Installation and System Requirements
 This is not a standalone application or web browser extension but a so-called userscript.
 It is designed to work with userscript manager extension installed in your browser.